OtherRealms/Shot-Manager-Guide/index.rst

 Rule Book
 ---------

-Rules allows per shot overrides of various datablocks, including Mesh, Camera, Light, Material and NLA.
+Rules allow per shot overrides of various data blocks, including Mesh, Camera, Light, Material and NLA.
-Most rules follow the principle of; overrides datablock A with datablock B, if a collection is defined, restrict to that collection.
-Rules defined in the Rule Book can then be re-used by assigning them to the shots indvividually.
-If the following shot doesn't have a rule, the datablock will be reset to its original.
+Most rules follow the principle of; overrides data block A with data block B, if a collection is defined, restrict to that collection.
+Rules defined in the Rule Book can then be re-used by assigning them to the shots individually.
+If the following shot doesn't have a rule, the data block will be reset to its original.
 Caution: large scenes with many objects may take longer to switch between shots.

 NLA Rules (Rule Book)
 =========